Flags of New York City: The Bronx

 The design of the flag of the Bronx consists of a horizontal tricolor.
 The top band is orange, the middle band is white, and the band at the bottom is blue, mimicking the historical Dutch tricolor.
 In the center of the flag is a laurel wreath denoting honor and fame.
 The wreath encircles the Bronck family arms.
 The shield of the family arms shows the face of the sun with rays displayed rising from the sea, signifying peace, liberty, and commerce.
-The crest of the arms is an eagle facing eastward and with its wings expanded, representing "the hope of the New World while not forgetting the Old."
+The crest of the arms is an eagle or an auk facing eastward and with its wings expanded, representing "the hope of the New World while not forgetting the Old."
 The text underneath the shield is also the motto of the borough, and reads "ne cede malis", which is a Latin phrase meaning "Yield not to evil".

 The Bronx flag was first adopted in March 1912, by then-Borough President Cyrus C. Miller, and recognized by the city on June 29, 1915.